Health and Life Sciences procedures

 If you have completed a full ethics application and received ethical approval but now wish to make amendments to your study, they will need approval.
 Please amend your authorised application on the Worktribe system in all sections that are impacted by your proposed changes, including updated documentation.
 We also expect to see a Word document uploaded into your Documents section bulleting the changes.

-If you are unsure whether changes you wish to implement make a substantive difference to the ethics of your study, please contact the FREC Chair or Deputy for advice.
+If you are unsure of whether the changes you wish to implement make a substantive difference to the ethics of your study, please contact the FREC Chair or Deputy for advice.
 This matters because substantive changes may require a re-review.
 Minor amendments will be assessed by the Chair or Deputy Chair of FREC.

-Faculty supporting document templates for all study levels and individual research
+7. Faculty supporting document templates

 When conducting research, it is possible that you will be collecting personal data as defined by the UK’s implementation of the GDPR.
 Further information on the meaning of personal data in this context can be found on the Information Commissioner’s Office website.
 If you are processing personal data, you are highly likely to require a completed Data Protection Impact Assessment (DPIA).

-Note: the DPIA process is managed by the Data Protection Team within the University, and not the FREC.
+Please note that the DPIA process is managed by the Data Protection Team within the University, and not the FREC.
 Guidance on completing a DPIA can be found on DMU Connect.

 Please note that while ethical approval is granted on the understanding that you will follow all legal obligations, including those relating to data protection, we do not assess this as part of the ethics process.
 In some situations, it may be helpful for researchers to gain ethical approval before completing a DPIA (notwithstanding that if a DPIA is required this must be completed before data collection can begin).

-In line with University policy UG/PGT research (approved at a programme level) should be low-risk.
+In line with university policy, UG/PGT research (approved at a programme level) should be low-risk.
 In exceptional circumstances, medium-risk research can be approved after consultation with the FREC.
 The University states that UG/PGT students should not undertake high risk research.

-Note: an overview of medium risk projects should be emailed to the FREC using the mitigations spreadsheet, by giving enough detail under each heading to enable mitigations to be discussed.
+Please note that an overview of medium risk projects should be emailed to the FREC using the mitigations spreadsheet, by giving enough detail under each heading to enable mitigations to be discussed.

 Our focus is upon the intersection of the sensitivity of the research, the potential vulnerabilities of participants, and the potential for harm.
-Some mitigations include a focus upon the ways in which methods/questions are developed and implemented, the possibility for exclusion criteria, amending the research cohort, ensuring documentation is sufficiently detailed to explain risks, and providing appropriate debrief material
+Some mitigations include a focus upon the ways in which methods/questions are developed and implemented, the possibility for exclusion criteria, amending the research cohort, ensuring documentation is sufficiently detailed to explain risks, and providing appropriate debrief material.

 Note that in UG/PGT projects, as in all applications, where identifiable data are being collected about individuals (which might include the intersection of demographic data like age, gender, race and ethnicity, religious belief and so on), a DPIA screening checklist is recommended, and should be sent to Information Governance.
 It is possible to curate umbrella DPIA applications for programme-level UG/PGT research, where a full DPIA is required.

-Module-Level Exceptional Block Approval Applications
+10. Module-level Exceptional Block Approval applications

 All research, except for those exclusively based on publicly available secondary data and published literature, requires ethical review.